Kiwis cutting back on heating and hot showers as cost-of-living crisis bites

-Around one out of two consumers were often only heating the room they were in, and around the same number were often putting on extra clothes to stay warm.
+Around 1 out of 2 consumers were often only heating the room they were in, and around the same number were often putting on extra clothes to stay warm.
 Over a third of consumers reduced the use of heaters and heat pumps and a quarter frequently turned off heaters altogether.
-One in four consumers cut back on showers and other hot water use.
+1 in 4 consumers cut back on showers and other hot water use.
 Renters tended to take all these steps to reduce their power bills more often than those owning a home.

 “The warmer months ahead should help lower costs for consumers,” said Hart.
 “But the pressures on household budgets are real.

 “Electricity retailers should be really sensitive to the challenges facing their customers, particularly when they can’t pay their power bill.

 “That’s why we thought it was a good time to ask consumers how they felt about their electricity retailers.
 Do they trust their retailer to provide good value for money?

 “Overall, people trusted their electricity retailers to provide value for money less than banks, telcos and Kiwisaver providers.
 Only 1 in 4 consumers believed their power company provided good value for money.